 Everyone in the organization needs to take this perspective, but generally, folks who consider themselves Product Managers and UX Designers tend to index very highly on this perspective.

 Why are we doing this?
 Is there a new strategy, or does what we are doing accrue to an existing strategy?
 Is there money to be made?
 If so how much and when?
 What deals do we need to make to deliver the customer experience?
-What our our inputs and outputs for the business?
+What are inputs and outputs for the business?
 How do we measure success?

 The Business perspective is typically where folks with business backgrounds (e.g. MBAs) are the strongest.